 You know that old adage, “you never forget the first?” – first kiss, first job, first big financial purchase.
-You’ll also never forget your first home, and I know I won’t forget mine.
+You’ll also never forget buying your first home; I know I won’t forget mine.
 I’ve documented my home ownership story on my blog quite a bit, (here, here, and here) and it’s definitely been a roller coaster.
 But there have also been lots of amazing lessons.
-Here’s what I learned from buying my first home.

 You have to have your financial act together